pdurbin/RO-Crate-Example/README.md

 ## To-Do

 1. Resolve where we put the RO-Crate Root
-1. Check if RO-Crate allows multiple authors (it should)
 1. Should we turn the author into a contributor, and then merge the author and creator?
 1. Resolve `contactPoint` weirdness
 1. Do we _really_ need to include entries for directories?